-This crop does well indoors and outdoors with outdoor cultivation yielding much less than indoor.
+This crop does well indoors and outdoors, with outdoor cultivation yielding much less than indoor.
 It’s given that the greenhouse has ample space and resources for conducive growth.
-Indoors, you can reach twenty ounces per square meter while outdoor growth can produce as much from a single plant.
+Indoors can reach twenty ounces per square meter, while outdoor growth can produce as much from a single plant.

 Within 9 to 10 weeks, you can expect your Tangie weed to flower and mature ready for a bumper harvest.
 Tangie is a good weed for growing since it gives a literal fruitful harvest.

 The Tangie strain is one of the auto-flowering strains of marijuana that grows to a medium 50 inches and therefore still suitable for indoor growth.

 Whether you are growing your Tangie weed from seeds or cuttings, you will need lots of sunlight to reach the crop’s full potency.
 For indoor growing, you might need to master the screen of green growing techniques to maximize the plant’s surface that gets some insolation or indoor lighting.
 With lots of light, your crop will be much healthier and reaching its full potential.